awslabs/aws-mysql-jdbc/README.md

 ## Known Limitations
 ### Amazon RDS Blue/Green Deployments

-This driver currently does not support Amazon RDS Blue/Green Deployments and should be avoided.
-Executing a Blue/Green deployment with the driver will disconnect the driver from the database, and it will be unable to re-establish a connection to an available database instance.
+This driver currently does not support switchover in Amazon RDS Blue/Green Deployments.
+In order to execute a Blue/Green deployment with the driver, please ensure your application is coded to retry the database connection.
+Retry will allow the driver to re-establish a connection to an available database instance.
+Without a retry, the driver would not be able to identify an available database instance, after a switchover has happened between the blue and green environments.

 ## Known Issues
 ### SSLHandshakeException